Results for 'pō'

 play neball.

-Ka rawe te pō nei e Kauri, ka nui ngā mihi ki a koe!
+Ka rawe te pō nei e Tame, ka nui ngā mihi ki a koe!

-This was an excellent night Kauri, many thanks to you!
+This was an excellent night Tame, many thanks to you!

 Ka āhua pōuri ahau.